BIMCV-CSUSP/BIMCV-COVID-19/BIMCV-COVID19+/Readme.md

 # BIMCV COVID19+ dataset

 Thank you for your Interest in the BIMCV-COVID19 Dataset.
-You have been granted access to download it.
 We will keep you updated on new releases or improvements.

 Please read distribution rights at [LICENSE.md](LICENSE.md).